From Community Giver to Business Seller: The Mindset Shift No One Talks About

 • Bags of groceries to take home

-• Resource packets with local services and support information
+• Resource packets with local services

-• Educational sessions on financial empowerment and safety planning
+• Educational sessions on financial empowerment

-• Hope, encouragement, and community - no payment required
+• Hope and community, no payment required

 • Immediate gratitude from recipients